NSO Birth Certificate: Is It Still Valid in 2023?

-In 2013, the late president Benigno Aquino signed the Philippine Statistical Act into law.
-This merged the National Statistics Office (NSO), National Statistical Coordination Board (NSCB), Bureau of Labor and Employment Statistics (BLES), and the Bureau of Agricultural Statistics (BAS) into one and became the Philippine Statistics Authority (PSA).
+In 2013, the late President Benigno Aquino III signed the Philippine Statistical Act into law.
+Also known as Republic Act 10625, this law merged the National Statistics Office (NSO), National Statistical Coordination Board (NSCB), Bureau of Labor and Employment Statistics (BLES), and the Bureau of Agricultural Statistics (BAS) into one and became the Philippine Statistics Authority (PSA).

 The merger made PSA the central statistical authority of the Philippines.
 All civil registry documents (i.e., birth certificate, marriage certificate, death certificate, CENOMAR) are now issued by the PSA.